Dark chocolate is one thing we should be eating because it is so terrifically good for us. Hopefully, no one is disgusted with dark chocolate.

 Only dark chocolate is healthy – 80% cacao content and above, where epicatechin is more concentrated, has real health benefits.
 Definitely not milk chocolate, definitely not white chocolate, nor any combination in between.

-Dark chocolate is amazing stuff.
+Good dark chocolate is amazing stuff.
 It looks like polished mahogany.
-And the aroma is intensely wonderful.
+And the aroma/fragrance is intensely wonderful.
 I detect hints of honey.
 There’s also raisins, and a delightful soft, earthy note.
 Of course, it’s rich and perfect and melts into a velvety perfection.

 So what about the flavor?
 The whole of one’s mouth is filled with the utterly smooth texture with wisps of chocolaty vapor.
 Dark chocolate tastes out of this world.